 Driftwood is Great for Aquariums

 Adding aquarium wood to your tank provides an organic feel that can help bring your aquarium design to life.
 An online plant nursery is a great place to find quality aquarium wood for sale.
-When purchasing driftwood from an online plant nursery be sure to insure it is safe for aquariums.
+When purchasing driftwood, be sure to ensure it is safe for aquariums.
 Some wood may look ideal but is designed exclusively for reptiles.
 These pieces contain harmful chemicals that can be fatal to fish.
 Also, avoid using wood you found yourself.
 Wood from outdoors may not have fully cured and is capable of rotting if submerged in water.
-This is why using an online plant nursery to purchase aquarium wood for sale is an ideal choice to insure your tank is designed safely and properly.
+That is why using an online plant nursery to purchase aquarium wood for sale is an ideal choice to ensure your tank is designed safely and adequately.

 Another consideration is large pieces of wood retain buoyancy.
-Therefore, it is important to make sure your wood is properly secured by anchoring it with rocks and fishing line.
-And yet another thing to plan for is the quality wood gives to the water it is submerged in.
+Therefore, it is essential to make sure your wood is correctly secured by anchoring it with rocks and a fishing line.
+And yet another thing to plan for is the quality wood gives to its submerged water.
 Driftwood, when not soaked and scrubbed at great length, will color the water.
-This effect is ideal if you want your tank to simulate the black waters of the Amazon, and if you have fish from that region perhaps you do.
+This effect is ideal if you want your tank to simulate the black waters of the Amazon, and if you have fish from that region, perhaps you do.
 But if you want your aquarium to be crystal clear, make sure to cure and soak your wood adequately to mitigate the tannins that discolor the water.
-You can also use chemical filters such as Purigen to clarify your water and give you the effect you desire.
+You can also use chemical filters such as Purigen to clarify your water and give you the desired effect.